TomWhitwell/CP/README.md

 ### Write the cards
 - Now press WRITE
   - The system reads the source card - you'll see its LED flashing randomly, to indicate DATA
-  - If that is successful, it starts writing them one by one - a burst of DATA then the LED turns on to indicate it's finished.
+  - If that is successful, it starts writing, then verifying them one by one - a burst of DATA then the LED turns on to indicate it's finished.
   - Any error, reading or writing gives FAST BLINK on the card LED
 - How long does it take?
-  - 15 x 2Mb cards = Approx 50 seconds
+  - 15 x 2Mb cards = Approx 5 minutes
-  - 15 x 16Mb cards = Approx 10 minutes
+  - 15 x 16Mb cards = Approx 60 minutes
 - All the cards are ready when all the LEDs are ON.

 ### Troubleshooting